Wednesday, 11 May, 2016 - 10:53

 The post Is Publishing Under Threat of Extinction? appeared first on...

 Authors and Domain Names

 Withdrawn.
 Expanded and revised in 2015 article AUTHORS AND DOMAIN NAMES: CLAIMING RIGHTS TO PERSONAL NAMES, CHARACTERS AND TITLES.

 Friday, 16 November, 2012 - 09:05

-A writer’s income generally comes from royalties and licensing revenues for works which are protected by copyright.
+Co-author, Gerald M. Levine Authors’ incomes generally come from royalties and licensing revenues for works protected by copyright.
+He or she has a right to compensation for intellectual production.
 Section 102(a) of the U.S. Copyright Act states that “original works of authorship fixed in any tangible medium of expression” are protected by copyright.
 By definition […]

 Friday, 14 September, 2012 - 09:51

 Wariness in Granting Rights to Aggregators

 Originally published as a Guest Blog on Writer Beware® September 7, 2012 Co-author, Gerald M. Levine There is a reason for authors to be wary in granting permission for their blogs to be published by aggregaters.
 Authors create the content blog aggregators need for their web collections.
 Each gains in different ways.
 For the aggregator, […]